-The second, or Winter term, will commeace on the second Thursday in December, and continue fourteen The third and last, or Summer term, will begin on the second Thursday in Apr I, and close at the Col-iege Commencement, on the second Wednosday in
+The second, or Winter term, will commence on the second Thursday in December, and continue fourteen weeks.
+The third and last, or Summer term, will begin on

-July.
+The third and last, or Summer term, will begin on the second Thursday in April, and close at the College Commencement, on the second Wednerday in July.

-Any inquiries, relating immediately to the school, should be addressed to President L. G. Calkins, McGrawville, Cortland county, New York.
+Any inquiries, relating immediately to the school should be addressed to President L. G. Calkine, McGrawville, Cortland county, New York.

-Anything regarding the pecuniary affairs, should be addressed to A. Caldwell, Treasurer, of the same the public our tried and approved Agents, Silas Ham-mond.
-S. H. Taft, and Eld.
-D. Pease, as worthy of their confidence.
-A. CALDWELL, Gen. Agent.
-McGrawville, February, 1854.
+Anything regarding the pecuniary affairs, should be addressed to A. Caldwell, Treasurer, of the same places.
+We would take this opportunity to recommend to the public our tried and approved Agents, Silas Ham-mond.
+S. H. Taft, and Eid.
+D. Pease, as worthy of their confidence A. CALDWELL, Gen. Agent.
+McGranoville, February, 1854.
 Ten Thousand Copies in Ten Days.
-Uncle Tom Eclipsed by the tamplighter!
+Unele Tom Eclipsed by the Lamplighter !
 THE most extraordinary and Thrilling Tale of modern times.
-This is the universal testimony of the Newspaper Press, and the verdict of the Rending Public.
-We have been utterly unable to fill our orders, so great has been the demand for this
+This is the universal testimony of the Newspaper Press, and the verdict of the Reading Public.
+We have been utterly unable to fill our orders, so great has been the demand for this GREAT AMERICAN ROMANCE.

-GREAT AMERICAN ROMANCE.
-The following are samples of the opinions of the Corps Editoria: Corps Editorial:
+The following are samples of the opinions of the Corp.
+Editorial:

 We have no hesitation in pronouncing The Lamplighter one of the most original, interesting, graphic, and affecting tales, that has lately appeared.
-We predict for it a sale and popularity equal to the most successful of modern remances.-Daily Ecv.
-Travelmuch of darkness and dos; air.-Davily Bee, Boston.
+We predict for it a sale and popularity equal to the most successful of modern remances.-Darly Ecs.
+Travel-Les Boxes.